matthijs110/AIDA/README.md

 If you run in to problems you can run the program in verbose mode with the `-v` flag.
 You can also look in `debug.log` or `gdal.error.log`.

+## Note:

+In this version of AIDA you may see the following warning while the tool is analyzing images:

+> AutoGraph could not transform <function Model.make_predict_function.<locals>.predict_function at 0x000002D461F17820> and will run it as-is.
+> Please report this to the TensorFlow team.
+When filing the bug, set the verbosity to 10 (on Linux, export AUTOGRAPH_VERBOSITY=10) and attach the full output.
+> Cause: Unable to locate the source code of <function Model.make_predict_function.<locals>.predict_function at 0x000002D461F17820>.
+Note that functions defined in certain environments, like the interactive Python shell do not expose their source code.
+If that is the case, you should to define them in a .py source file.
+If you are certain the code is graph-compatible, wrap the call using @tf.autograph.do_not_convert.
+Original error: could not get source code
+> To silence this warning, decorate the function with @tf.autograph.experimental.do_not_convert

+You can safely ignore this warning.